matthewlabrecque/matthewlabrecque/README.md

 # 👋🏻 Hi, I'm Matthew

 I'm a Computational Mathematics/Computer Science student at the [University of New Hampshire](https://ceps.unh.edu/).
-Currently, I work at the [UNH InterOperability Laboratory](https://www.iol.unh.edu/) Open-Source Team where I do development on [DPDK](https://en.wikipedia.org/wiki/Data_Plane_Development_Kit).
+Currently, I work at the [UNH InterOperability Laboratory](https://www.iol.unh.edu/) on the Open-Source Team where I do development on [DPDK](https://en.wikipedia.org/wiki/Data_Plane_Development_Kit).
 My main languages I use are Python, Go, Rust, Java, and C/C++.
 I also have skills in SQL, CI/CD development, and open-source development.

 ## Currently, I'm building:
 - A script for Arch Linux which I built to enable the instant deployment of a basic Arch system with proper security/firewall configurations in place.
 I used this project as an opportiunity to learn how BASH scripting works in Linux as well as how package managers work.